Interpretation as Linear Transformation: A Cognitive-Geometric Model of Concepts and Meaning: Introduction

 \section{Introduction}

-Much of human and artificial communication is modeled as if beliefs were propositional items that can be transmitted intact from one mind to another.
+Much of human and artificial communication is modeled as if concepts and beliefs were propositional items that can be transmitted intact from one mind to another.
 On this view, misunderstanding arises primarily from epistemic failures: incorrect beliefs, noisy signals, biased inference, or insufficient data.
 Yet many cases of miscommunication and failed influence persist even when all such epistemic factors are idealized.
 Agents may share evidence, speak truthfully, and reason flawlessly, and still fail to understand one another.

 This suggests that the fundamental barrier is not epistemic but \emph{structural}.
 Agents differ in how they carve the world into dimensions of meaning, how they evaluate alternatives, and how they encode motivational significance.
 Communication therefore involves not the copying of content but its \emph{transformation} into a new representational basis.
-A message that travels between cognitively heterogeneous agents may be rotated, distorted, selectively amplified, or annihilated depending on the geometry of the recipient’s evaluative space.
+A message that travels between cognitively heterogeneous agents may be rotated, distorted, selectively amplified, or annihilated depending on the geometry of the recipient's evaluative space.

-To make this structural dimension explicit, the paper introduces a cognitive– geometric framework in which each agent possesses a personalized \emph{value space}: a finite-dimensional vector space whose basis encodes the agent’s interpretive and evaluative structure.
-Beliefs and goals are represented as structured vectors—\emph{abstract beings}—that acquire meaning only relative to an agent’s basis.
-Communication from agent $A$ to agent $B$ is modeled by a linear \emph{interpretation map} $T_{A \to B}$ that projects $A$’s abstract beings into $B$’s value space.
-A belief survives this projection only if it avoids the relevant null spaces, which determine the belief components that are invisible or unintelligible to the recipient.
+To make this structural dimension explicit, the paper introduces a cognitive– geometric framework in which each agent possesses a personalized \emph{value space}: a finite-dimensional vector space whose basis encodes the agent's interpretive and evaluative structure.
+Concepts and goals are represented as structured vectors—\emph{abstract beings}—that acquire meaning only relative to an agent's basis.
+Communication from agent $A$ to agent $B$ is modeled by a linear \emph{interpretation map} $T_{A \to B}$ that projects $A$'s abstract beings into $B$'s value space.
+An abstract being survives this projection only if it avoids the relevant null spaces, which determine the components that are invisible or unintelligible to the recipient.

+Throughout the paper, I use ``concept'' as the general term for abstract beings, and use ``belief'' informally for concepts that an agent has endorsed.